akkadotnet/Akka.Persistence.Sql/README.md

 Please read the documentation carefully.
 Some features may be specific to use case and have trade-offs (namely, compatibility modes)

-> ### This Is Still a Beta
->
-> Please note this is still considered 'work in progress' and only used if one understands the risks.
-While the TCK Specs pass you should still test in a 'safe' non-production environment carefully before deciding to fully deploy.

-> ### Suitable For Greenfield Projects Only
->
->Until backward compatibility is properly tested and documented, it is recommended to use this plugin only on new greenfield projects that does not rely on existing persisted data.

 # Table Of Content
 - [Akka.Persistence.Sql](#akkapersistencesql)
 - [Getting Started](#getting-started)